 - Dr Adam Bumpus, Adam’s work focuses on the local development implications of flows of international environmental finance.
 He is particularly interested in how local development can be fostered through multi-scalar linkages and partnerships.

 - Associate Professor Russell Drysdale, Russell is a palaeoclimatologist specialising in reconstructing Earth’s climate history from geochemical signatures preserved in cave deposits.

-- Dr David Kennedy, David is a Physical Geographer who researches the impact of climate change on coastal landforms in Australasia and the Pacific.
+- Associate Professor David Kennedy, David is a Physical Geographer who researches the impact of climate change on coastal landforms in Australasia and the Pacific.